victor-malheiro/sql_portfolio_project/README.md

 6. [Recommendations](#recommendations)

 ## Project Statement
-<div align="justify">This project will provide information about deaths by country, the proportion of total deaths relating to the total cases and total population, infection rates,
-  the percentage of a certain population that received the vacines.
+<div align="justify">This project will provide information about deaths by country, the proportion of total deaths relating to the total cases and total population, infection rates, the percentage of a certain population that received the vacines.
 To achieve this goal i will use SQL queries, Common Table Expressions (CTE) to perform calculations, a Temporary Table to perform a Calculation on Partition By and i will also Create a View to store data for later visualizations.</div></br>

 <div align="justify">Using the Microsoft SQL Server Studio, i will to store, retrieve, manage and manipulate the data to extract the required insights that are important to understand the data.
   Optimization suggestions are also done using indexing and partitioning of the data.</div></br>

 ## Objectives
-With this project i want to answer several question to help understand the impact that COVID-19 had in different countries or continentes and how vaccination helped to mitigated the problem.
+<div align="justify">With this project i want to answer several question to help understand the impact that COVID-19 had in different countries or continentes and how vaccination helped to mitigated the problem.</div></br>

 - Total Cases vs Total Deaths in a certain country
 - Total Cases vs Population of a certain country
 - Countries with Highest Infection Rate compared to Population